rickosborne/cascades/md/09-1-4-authoritative.md

 # Authoritative

 "It's a textbook."
-I flipped it up so she could read the title.
+I flipped it up to let her read the title.
 "I'm going to night school."

 "Really?"